 The dreaded COVID-19 stopped all community sport in 2020 and half of 2021 as we struggled without the game we love.
-The seniors were primed for redemption and our juniors reached nearly 260.
-Finally however, we are into 2022 and ready to have another crack at this wonderful game with this wonderful club.
-With marked increases in female participation across coaching, playing and administration, we are now truly seeing the fruits of the work done in the past few years
+Season 2023 sees our seniors primed for redemption, our juniors reached nearly 300 participants, a thriving girls program boasting nearly 100 girls, two AAA teams and a Masters team.
+We are now truly seeing the fruits of the work done over the last 37 years.

 Thanks to our rich history, we are ready for an even brighter future!